-Gas permeable (GP) lenses specialized for ortho-k are inserted at bedtime and worn as you sleep.
-Throughout the night, the lenses reshape your cornea gently so that your vision becomes clear on the following morning.
-The correction is temporary, and ideally no eyeglasses or contact lenses will be needed on the next day or two.
+Let’s take a deeper look into how OrthoK works.
+Before you go to sleep, you insert specialized Gas permeable (GP) contact lenses.
+Throughout the night, while you sleep, the lenses gently reshape your cornea so that your vision becomes clear on the following morning.
+For the next day or two, you will enjoy temporarily corrected vision and ideally, no eyeglasses or contact lenses will be needed.
 In order to maintain sharp visual acuity on a daily basis, you need to wear the ortho-k reshaping lenses every night.

 Candidates for Ortho-K